Majd-Yahia/roya-filament/README.md

 # About Project
-> This is a simple project that utilize filament admin dashboard, with simple rules and permissions along side policy gates to control CRUD opertaions.
+> This is a simple project that utilize filament admin dashboard, with simple rules and permissions along side policy gates to control CRUD opertaions, using git flow schema.

 # Pre-requisites
 - PHP: 8.1 or above